SylverStudios/SylverStudios.github.io/_posts/2025-01-29-looking-beyond-elm.md

 <!-- Ends the excerpt text, it includes the image -->

 This is a reflection on my [love letter to Elm]({% post_url 2025-01-12-elm-after-7-years %}), to make myself better understand why I'm ready to move forward.
 I've been watching [LiveView](https://hexdocs.pm/phoenix_live_view/welcome.html) for a long time and it's passed my threshold as an Elm holdout by becoming mature enough to depend on, easy to develop with, and a leader in showcasing the benefits of modern [SSR](https://nextjs.org/docs/pages/building-your-application/rendering/server-side-rendering).
 As my goals grow and change, I need my toolkit to as well.
-I'm looking forward at more experimentation and exploration with LiveView as the medium. **LiveView's simplified API, 2-way communication, and end-to-end UI testing makes it the best tool for modern use cases** and I'm stoked to see just how much there is to gain.
+I'm looking forward at more experimentation and exploration with LiveView as the medium.
+My hypothesis is that **LiveView's simplified API, 2-way communication, and end-to-end UI testing makes it the best tool for modern use cases** and I'm stoked to see just how much there is to gain.

 I'm excited to push LiveView to explore its potential.
 The shift to SSR and a unified language for frontend and backend unlocks some incredible benefits. **By removing the separate frontend language and active development of the API layer, the [cognitive load](https://minds.md/zakirullin/cognitive) to create a product is dramatically reduced.** This removes hundreds of lines of code I've come to accept in the past and simplifies the mental model of data flow.
 These advantages are a result of comfortable SSR templating ([heex](https://hexdocs.pm/phoenix/components.html#heex)) and tight websocket integration, which make the client experience nearly indistinguishable from a traditional SPA.
 Seamless, real-time updates with server push allow SSR to compete directly with modern JS-driven SPAs.
 In Elixir, process-driven concurrency makes leveraging these benefits even easier.
 LiveView assigns an in-memory process to each connected client, allowing seamless communication by sending messages directly to these processes using Elixir's built-in primitives—no special DSL or complex logic required.
 These all reduce cognitive load and reduce code, which means fewer and faster decisions.
 Finally, this means faster implementation and better iteration speed.